cgvalle/Large_Spanish_EEG/README.md

-# Repository content
+# Download dataset
+The dataset is hosted on [OpenNeuro](https://openneuro.org/datasets/ds004279).
 To download the dataset you can use the tools provided by openNeuro

 **Download from AWS S3**
 ```